 Claudia is the Principal at Epona Financial Solutions LLC, a fee-only financial planning and investment management firm.
 Prior to obtaining her Certified Financial Planner® and Certified Divorce Financial Analyst™ designations, she was a Managing Director at Prudential Securities following the small-cap segment of the stock market.
 Claudia earned her undergraduate degree cum laude from the University of Massachusetts Amherst and her MBA from Boston University.
 She has always been involved in her community; from chairing committees for the PTO to leading Girl Scout and Cub Scout troops.
 With her children now grown, she is actively engaged in a number of non-profit organizations.
 Claudia is a founding member of the Long Hill Township Library Foundation and currently serves as Board President.
 She is also on the Board of Impact100 Garden State and is a lifetime member of the Friends of Lord Stirling Stable.
 She lives in the Millington section of Long Hill Township, is the mother of three and is a passionate equestrienne.

-David Sager, Board Member
+Leslie Shaw, Board Member

 Patty Breech, Chief of Staff